EU calls for end to gas price speculation

 Random events

-Gas prices briefly reached €118 per megawatt hour on the Dutch TTF markets this month, the most important trading hub for gas in Europe - a price increase of 800 percent since March, when prices where hovering around €15.
+Gas prices briefly reached €118 per megawatt hour on the Dutch TTF markets this month, the most important trading hub for gas in Europe - a price increase of 800 percent since March, when prices were hovering around €15.

 Traders attributed the price rise to various factors, such as weaker Russian gas flows into Europe, changing temperature forecasts in Northwest Europe, weak winds over the summer and speculative trading.